Baby Teething Symstoms and Remedies

 - Chewing: Chewing is one of the best remedies for teething pain, and so it is not surprising that babies will want to bite on anything during this phase.
 You should give your child rattles, teething rings and other toys for teething as they provide counter pressure and hence making the gum less painful.

 - Cold Drinks and Foods: A bottle of cold water can offer your baby a lot of relief from his achy gums, but this is if he is over six months which is the ideal age for introducing water.
 Cold foods such as yogurt and fruits will also not only ease the aching in the gums but also ensure that they eat something because teething comes with the refusal to feed.
+You can also start on solid foods for your baby.

 - Topical Medication: There are several over the counter gels and creams that you can rub on the baby’s gum to reduce teething pain.
 However, you should be careful with what you buy because some can have a severe reaction.
 You can consult your pediatrician before you buy just to be on the safe side.